WHAT IS PUBLICALERTS?

 Each county has a different system.
 Find your county and follow the link to sign up.
 Don't know which county you live in?
 Click on the map below, or enter your address to find out.

-Includes Aurora, Butteville, Donald, Drakes Crossing, Gervais, Hubbard, Monitor, Mt.
+Marion County Includes Aurora, Butteville, Donald, Drakes Crossing, Gervais, Hubbard, Monitor, Mt.
 Angel, Scotts Mills, Silverton, St. Paul and Woodburn.
+If you live in Salem, register for the city's notification system.

 Why can't I just watch the news to get emergency info?